Forbidden City Jade Guide

 Continue learning jade

-Add Treasure Gallery on a guided Forbidden City day, then read the Chinese jade hub for symbolism and museum routing.
+Add the Treasure Gallery intentionally if jade is a priority inside your Forbidden City visit, then use the Chinese Jade Guide and Beijing jade museum pages for material terms, ancient context, and wider museum routing.

 Request a Quote